 yCubes are non-GMO seed pods where your plants germinate and grow.
 Each yCube is made with Rockwool, which is an inert growing medium composed of basalt salt.
 The Rockwool comes in a biodegradable plastic made from corn.

 Each yCube includes specific seeds.
 With each new Gardyn, you get a total of 30 yCubes.
-If you sign up for the monthly membership, you get an additional ten yCubes a month for additional growing needs.
+If you sign up for the monthly membership, you get ten new cubes a month for additional growing needs.

 You don’t need to begin growing your plants immediately.
 For best results, Gardyn recommends that you plant your yCubes within 90 days of your receipt.
 This is nice if you’ve purchased Gardyn as a gift for someone.

-When you purchase your Gardyn, you can download the Kelby app.
+When you purchase your Gardyn, you can download the Gardyn app.
 This is Gardyn’s artificial intelligence that acts like your own private gardener.
-Kelby tests all of your device’s specs, tracks your plants, and then optimizes their growth to suit their needs specifically.
+Gardyn tests all of your device’s specs, tracks your plants, and then optimizes their growth to suit their needs specifically.
 She notifies you when it’s time to add plant food, manage the reservoir, harvest, and even provide tips and ideas for better growth.

-Some features of the Kelby app are only usable when you have a membership.
+Some features of the Gardyn app are only usable when you have a membership.

-LED Grow lights controlled by Kelby – your app-powered AI.
-Kelby allows you to set timers for when your lights are on and off.
+LED Grow lights controlled by Gardyn – your app-powered AI.
+Gardyn allows you to set timers for when your lights are on and off.

-The two cameras work as the eyes of your AI-plant guru Kelby.
-These cameras track how well your plants are growing and offer feedback through the Kelby app.
+The two cameras work as the eyes of your AI-plant guru.
+These cameras track how well your plants are growing and offer feedback through the Gardyn app.

 Getting Started With Gardyn